 Cork Independent Our City, Our Town Series, September 1999-Ongoing:

-Beginning in September 1999, my weekly series, Our City, Our Town, has been ongoing for over 1,000 articles.
+Beginning in September 1999, my weekly column, Our City, Our Town in the Cork Independent has been ongoing for over 1,000 articles.
 For me, it has been such an enjoyable experience.
 The first number of years focussed on the city and its development through the centuries.
-Over the ensuing years, the series has been concerned with the heritage of the River Lee Valley.
+Over the ensuing years, the column has been concerned with the heritage of the River Lee Valley.
 Starting in Gougane Barra, the River Lee has led me into the lives of residents of the valley exploring their rich heritage.
 Then there was a series of articles on Technical Education, Cork’s historic maps and more regional history.
 Today Cork one hundred years ago and its various elements are the foci of the column, visit http://corkheritage.ie/?page_id=20 for indices of the column.

 Witness to Murder, The Inquest of Tomás MacCurtain (2020, Irish Examiner, Co-written wit John O’Mahony)

 The last time the inquest of Tomás MacCurtain was published in full was in the Cork Examiner between 23 March 1920 and 18 April 1920.
 Despite the ordeal and daily fallout from the interviews, over time the fourteen hearing sessions have not overly been revisited by scholars of the Irish War of Independence.
 The verdict has been highlighted on many occasions by many historians, but the information of the inquest has never been overly written about or the narratives within it championed.
 So, this book is about bringing together the data inquest into one source.
 It is about giving a voice to the solicitors, jury and those interviewed.